 Specialized scholarships and awards are available for PA graduate students.
 Many are endowments created by individuals and organizations to support CMU students pursuing advanced degrees in medicine.
 A full list can be found in the Graduate Student Bulletin.
 For more information, contact CMU’s Office of Scholarships and Financial Aid.

 National Health Service Corps Scholarship Program

 This program provides tuition, educational expenses, and a monthly stipend on an annual basis to students who will serve not less than one year for every year of scholarship support, or two years whichever is greater.
 Students must be full time and maintaining satisfactory academic progress.
-To request an application, visit online http://nhsc.hrsa.gov/scholarships/index.html and call 1-800-221-9393.
+For more information, visit their website or call 1-800-221-9393.

 Armed Forces Health Professions Scholarship Programs